Easy to prepare no-bake, make-ahead fruit and nut truffles made with cranberries and pistachios make for a sweet treat this holiday season.

 While sugar-plums were a mainstay of holiday seasons of past they have fallen out of favor in recent years in favor of cookies and other sugar-filled sweets.
 I think they may be due for a comeback.
 Wholesome and easy to prepare, they can be made in less than 15 minutes with a food processor.
 These no-bake, make-ahead fruit and nut “truffles” can also be stored for weeks in the refrigerator, perfect during the entertaining season.

 Here nuts, dried cranberries, orange zest and dates are finely chopped, held together by a splash of Cointreau and finished with a light coat of chopped pistachios.
 At first bite a melting and subtle sweetness leads to the fragrant almost floral taste of orange peel and Cointreau swiftly followed by the tartness of cranberry.
-These maybe simple in content but are complex on the tongue.
 Serve them with coffee or tea for an afternoon or after dinner treat.

 Wishing you all a wonderful holiday.